siderolabs/talos/website/content/v1.10/talos-guides/install/bare-metal-platforms/secureboot.md

 The same key might be used for both, but it is recommended to use separate keys for each purpose.

-Talos provides a utility to generate the keys, but existing PKI infrastructure can be used as well:
+Talos provides a utility to generate the keys, but existing PKI can be used as well:

 ```shell
 $ talosctl gen secureboot uki --common-name "SecureBoot Key"